J. Ronnie Greer, United States District Judge

 Trial dates are set at the initial scheduling conference.
 Once set, continuances will rarely be granted and only for exceptional reasons.

 Trial dates are set well in advance of trial.
-Judge Greer expects parties and attorneys to be present at the time set.
 Attorneys are responsible for having witnesses present and available to testify when called.

 Generally, expert reports should not be delivered to the court.